vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 Recall that a Temporal Workflow definition comprises (1) an annotated Scala trait that declares the Workflow methods, and (2) a class that implements those methods.
 When you want to invoke methods of your Workflow, rather than constructing an instance of the Workflow class yourself, the Temporal library will do it for you and give you a proxy stub that implements the Workflow trait.
 You can invoke methods on that stub and the Temporal infrastructure will forward the invocation to the Temporal server, to a Queue, from where a Worker will pick it up and then invoke the method on a real instance of your implementing class (which might be running on a different machine than the stub).

 All this happens behind the scenes so you need not worry about it; to you it’s as if you are working directly with an instance of the Workflow class.
 But in order for all this to happen, the Worker must be configured with the type of that Workflow class.
-The `addworkflow[]` method is the way to do this configuration.
+The `addWorkflow[]` method is the way to do this configuration.

 In the previous section we defined a Workflow comprising a trait named `HelloWorld` and an implementing class `HelloWorldImpl`: